Fran Miller, PH.D.

 The focus of my clinical work includes formation and clarification of identity, development of self-esteem, anxiety, depression, post trauma, loss and grief, creativity, artists’ issues, career development, religious, existential and spiritual issues, mindfulness practice, and meditation.

-If you are interested in psychotherapy, please call or text me at 503-704-7974.
+If you are interested in psychotherapy or consultation, please call 503-704-7974.
+I am currently adding a few people to my practice.
 Please remember to include your insurance company if you are using insurance, and give me some of he following information: your age, education, work, family circumstances, and emotional status.
 That will help me determine if I would be an appropriate therapist for you.

 Click categories below for a quick view